Hawaiian petrel

 The Hawaiian petrel or ʻuaʻu (Pterodroma sandwichensis) is a large, dark grey-brown and white petrel that is endemic to Hawaiʻi.

 Distribution

 The Hawaiian petrel was formerly found on all the main Hawaiian Islands except Niʻihau, but today it is mostly restricted to Haleakalā crater on Maui; smaller populations exist on Mauna Loa on the island of Hawaiʻi, Waimea Canyon on the island of Kauaʻi, Lānaʻihale on Lānaʻi, and possibly Molokaʻi.

-It is also reportedly seen on the Galapagos Islands.
+It was formerly lumped together with a very similar species from the Galapagos Islands.
+In 2013 a specimen was retrieved from Arizona near the Colorado River, marking the first inland North America record of this species.
+On August 7, 2023, a Hawaiian petrel was reported near Cape Arago, proximate to Coos County, Oregon.
+It is not the first record of the species in the state, and there are also reports of it from California.

 Behavior

 Feeding

 Their diet consists of 50–75% squid, and smaller percentages of fish and crustaceans.

 Breeding

-The birds nest in burrows or rock crevices.
-The breeding extends from March to October.
+These birds nest in burrows or rock crevices.
+Their breeding season extends from March to October.
 The female lays one white egg.
 When the chick hatches, the parents go out to sea and feed during the day, and return only at night.
 They pass their food on to the chicks by means of regurgitation.
 The chicks are charcoal-gray colored and were considered a delicacy by early Hawaiians.
 Scientists previously thought that the petrels remained relatively close to shore during the breeding season.
 New research employing microwave telemetry shows that the birds travel as far as Alaska and Japan during two-week-long feeding trips.

 When returning to nest burrows at night, adults make a distinctive moaning "oo-ah-oo".
 At their burrows, adult birds also make a variety of yaps, barks, and squeals.
 The petrel's flight is characterized by high, steeply banked arcs and glides.
 Their wings are long and narrow with a wingspan of 36 in.
 The wings and tail are sooty-colored.
 Their feet are bicolored pink and black.